ministryofjustice/send-legal-mail-to-prisons-api/README.md

 ## Running the tests

-### Postgres for integration tests
+### Dependent containers for integration tests
-The integration tests rely on a Postgres container running on port 5432.
+The integration tests rely on a Postgres container running on port 5432 and a mailcatcher container running on port 1080.

-By default if post 5432 is not in use the tests will use Testcontainers to start a Postgres instance.
+By default Testcontainers will notice the dependent containers are not running and start an instance of each.

-To speed up the test you can start the Postgres instance with command:
+To speed up the tests you can start the dependent containers with the command:

-`docker-compose up send-legal-mail-api-db`

-This will remove the need to start a new Postgres instance each time you run the tests.
+`docker-compose -f docker-compose-test.yml up`

 ### Intellij
 Right click on the `test` source directory and select `Run`.

-### Running the tests - Gradle
+### Gradle
 Run the following command:

 `./gradlew test`